patiboh/weatherforecat/README.md

 - Get client sorted with OpenWeatherMap API call - OK
 - Create GraphQL server for Weather Data - OK
-- Create Visuals for Weather data - En cours
+- Create Visuals for Weather data - This will take me longer than I thought - shaders are complex.
+I realize I need to think carefully about what I'm doing in the shaders in order to do what I want to do and not just some lucky copy/paste that happens to work (which I have also tried of course ...).
+It should be fun :)
 - Make sure it won't eat all the resources in the machine

 ## Some Resources